 (6) Discharge to Groundwater

-The stormwater is not discharged entirely to groundwater, meaning a stormwater discharge to a surface water will not occur up to a 100-year, 24-hour rainfall event.
+The stormwater is not discharged entirely to groundwater.

 (7) Such construction activity must be consistent with the Wild and Scenic Rivers Act (16 U.S.C.
 1271-1287) for those river components and tributaries which have been designated as Wild and Scenic by the United States Congress.
 Further, such construction activities must not have a direct and adverse effect on the values for which such river designation was established.
 Please refer to Appendix H for additional guidance.